 The following pictures were taken at different stages of the building process, while the vessel was still at the shipyard and thus they do not necessarily reflect the actual image today.
 New pictures will be shared once the vessel has made its inaugural voyage.

 Revised and Reposted from June 16, 2016

 Open Letter to all Customers

-We apologize for any inconvenience you have/had experienced in your attempt to catch a car ferry between St. Thomas and St. John, Virgin Islands, wherein Love City Car Ferries, Inc via the M/V Capt Vic and M/V Island Vic were your service provider.
+We apologize for any inconvenience you have/had experienced in your attempt to catch a car ferry between St. Thomas and St. John, Virgin Islands, wherein Love City Car Ferries, Inc via the M/V Capt Vic was your service provider.
 We are doing our utmost to accommodate everyone.
-However many times this week we were the only car ferry service in operation and at such times the lines were long which resulted in frustration, especially when someone was allowed to jump the line.
+However, currently we are the only car ferry service in operation and at such times the lines are long which results in frustration, especially when someone was allowed to jump the line.

 Before delving into the issue of jumping the line, please keep the following in mind when catching a car ferry during times of high congestion:

 While we are here to accommodate everyone, please keep the following in mind: